legalzoom/argocd-vault-plugin/README.md

 # Vault ArgoCD Secret Plugin

-Vault ArgoCD Secret plugin is a secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
+Vault ArgoCD Secret plugin is a secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/) that allows for the generation and usage of short-term credentials for ArgoCD.

 ## Usage
 This plugin requires a few setup steps before it will work.